Two people in a blue raft race down a white-water river with others in the background; paddling through green, forested canyon.

 Whitewater Rafting on the Ocoee River

+From Red Clay State Historic Park, plan on about 35 miles, or roughly 45 minutes by car, to reach the Ocoee River area.
 Experience the mighty, Olympic-level rapids of Ocoee River State Park and learn of the river's collaborative history.
 Long before the Ocoee hosted the 1996 Summer Olympics, the river served as the source of life for the Cherokee people who lived near its banks.
-Now, visitors can float, kayak and canoe it's expanses.
+For travelers planning Ocoee River Rafting, this stretch brings together whitewater adventure and layered regional history.
+Now, visitors can float, kayak and canoe its expanses.
 Nestled within the Cherokee National Forest, adventurers of all ages can enjoy the waterfall hikes, picnic locations, fishing spots, and swimming holes within the trees.

 Stop 1 of 1